sourcegraph/about/content/blogposts/2023/announcing-scip-clang.md

   without false positives.
 - Understanding whether a definition comes from inside a macro expansion.
-  In such cases, since the definition is not explicitly available in the source, it is not accessible to search-based code navigation, but precise code navigation can accurately point to the macro expansion.
+  In such cases, since the definition is not explicitly available in the source, it is not accessible to search-based code navigation.
+  However, precise code navigation can accurately point to the macro expansion.

 scip-clang is now available in beta, and replaces our older indexer lsif-clang.
 If you'd like to try out precise intelligence for C++, you can explore it